A Lotte Data – Minecraft Data Pack

 • “Roll of the Dice” advancement for killing a Lucky Witch.

 • “Seriously Serious Dedication” advancement for completely using up a Netherite hoe.
+Completing it rewards a special wooden hoe called the Replacement Hoe which is unbreakable, but cannot be enchanted and does not increase mining speed.

 • “Sparkling Justice! (*`Д´*)/"≡☆” advancement for killing a Sparkling Creeper.